czymh/KunSimulation/docs/source/dataproducts.rst

 The total storage size for the whole simulation suite is about **3.1 PB**.
 The directory of each simulation output is named as ``csst/simulation/cXXXX/output/``, where ``XXXX`` is the cosmology index from 0000 - 0128.

 The key data products are listed as follows.
-The corresponding usage is available in the `github repo <https://github.com/czymh/csst-simulations-read>`_.
+The corresponding Python scripts is available in the `github repo <https://github.com/czymh/csst-simulations-read>`_.

 Particle Data
 ~~~~~~~~~~~~~